ariasmn/dotfiles/README.md

 Just run the `bootstrap.sh` script to automatically install Ansible and run the playbook.
 It will install and load the dotfiles for different applications that I use.

 The playbook is a bit of a mess and could be refactored into different tasks but it works for my use.

-Also, the gnome-extension's role is being used in my playbook (thanks to [Jared Hocutt](https://github.com/jaredhocutt/ansible-gnome-extensions))

 ### Run a single Ansible task
 Each task has a tag so it can be run individually.
 To do so: